11ty/eleventy-plugin-bundle/README.md

 1. creates a new `possum` shortcode for adding arbitrary code to this bundle
 2. adds `"possum"` as an eligible type argument to `getBundle` and `getBundleFileUrl`

+### Limitations

+Bundles do not support nesting or recursion (yet?).
+If this will be useful to you, please file an issue!

 <!--
-Must haves:

-* Add postprocessing hooks for postcss modifications
-* guarantee that the transform runs first in order somehow (think about transform order)
+Version Two:

+* Think about Eleventy transform order, scenarios where this transform needs to run first.
 * JavaScript API independent of eleventy

-Version Two:

 * Clean up the _site/bundle folder on exit?
 * Example ideas:
 	* App bundle and page bundle